USEPA/e-manifest/docs/src/Services/Manifest/validation.md

          }
          ```

-       - 5.4.2.7.
-If provided densityUnitOfMeasurement.code is not valid, the service generates the following
+       - If provided `densityUnitOfMeasurement.code` is not valid, the service generates the following
          warning:

          ```json